Abdoulaye Wade: 2012 election for third term

+Post-presidency (2012–present)

 Following his defeat in the presidential election, Wade remained at the helm of the PDS, even as a number of the party's key figures abandoned it.
 He chose not to stand as a candidate for the July 2012 parliamentary election.
 The PDS won 12 seats in the vote, marking a tremendous decrease in the party's parliamentary representation, but Wade nevertheless said that he viewed the outcome as encouraging.
 He said that, contrary to expectations from some quarters that the PDS would disappear after losing power, it had emerged from the vote as the largest opposition party and the only one with enough seats to form a parliamentary group.

 In 2015, despite being close to his 90th birthday, Wade brushed aside suggestions that he should retire, arguing that no credible younger men had come along to succeed him as head of the PDS and that his parents both lived and worked to an advanced age.

 In the July 2017 parliamentary election, Wade planned to stand as a candidate at the head of the candidate list of an opposition coalition.
 Khalifa Sall, another prominent opposition leader, and his supporters decided to run separately due to disagreement about whether Wade or Sall should receive the top spot on the candidate list.
 The divided opposition performed poorly in the election; the coalition backing President Sall won 125 seats, a majority, while Wade's coalition trailed distantly in second place with 19 seats.
 As the top candidate on his coalition's candidate list, Wade himself won a seat, although he had no intention of actually serving as a Deputy; he announced his resignation on 10 September 2017, before the National Assembly even began meeting.
 He explained that his purpose in running was merely to support his coalition in the election.

 As of 2019, Wade, although his power has waned somewhat, remains the Secretary-General of the Senegalese Democratic Party (PDS) and still exercises considerable influence within the party.

-Praise

-Abdoulaye Wade was internationally praised for his handling of the 2012 presidential election.
-In the aftermath of his defeat, Wade congratulated his opponent on his victory and peacefully stepped down.
-Wade's quick concession was praised by the African Union, European Union, United Nations and the United States.
-It was pointed out that the leaders ruling some of Senegal's neighbors (including Guinea, Gambia and Guinea-Bissau) had all previously used the army to maintain their grasp on power.
-Because of this, Wade is considered among the rare African leaders who are committed to democracy.
+In the July 2017 parliamentary election, the Wades and the PDS joined a large opposition alliance, in particular with Ousmane Sonko's Pastef and Khalifa Sall's Taxawu Senegaal.
+However, Abdoulaye Wade decided to quickly leave this coalition in September 2021 and recreate a coalition (Wallu Senegal) that brought together roughly the same parties as the winning Manko Wattu coalition formed for the 2017 legislative elections.
+These local elections were a failure for the PDS, which failed to assert itself and found itself marginalized, while at the same time, the coalition led by Ousmane Sonko and Khalifa Sall asserted itself in major cities (Dakar, Ziguinchor, Kaolack).